remotion-dev/remotion/packages/docs/docs/add-noise.md

 ---
-title: Add noise
+title: Noise visualization
-id: add-noise
+id: noise-visualization
 ---

 Using the [@remotion/noise](/docs/noise) API, you can add noise for your videos.